MagicLeo21/PodcastTranscripts/EnglishPod/[009]Silence_please.md

 **DIALOGUE FIRST TIME**

+> A: Those people in front of us are making so much noise.
+Its so inconsiderate!

+> B: Don't worry about it; it's not such a big deal.

+> A: Oh… I cant hear a thing!
+Excuse me, can you keep it down?

+> C: Sure, sorry 'bout that!

+> A: Someone's phone is ringing!

+> B: Honey, I think its your phone.
+Did you forget to switch it off?

+> A: Oh, no!
+You're right.
+That's so embarrassing!

+> C: Do you mind keeping it down?
+I'm trying to watch a movie here!

 **Erica:** Well, I hate it when people's phones ring when I'm watching a movie.

 **Marco:** Hehe.
 I think everyone… gets kind of, uh, angry, but we're gonna talk about this a little bit later.
 Why don't we take a look now at our "language takeaway"?